Branch-and-bound for biobjective mixed-integer linear programming: Computational Analysis

+Figure \ref{pareto_sets} depicts the Pareto set and boundary of $\L_0$ for one instance from each of the two instance classes.
+Note the following structural differences displayed in the two figures \begin{enumerate} \item The relative gap between the Pareto set and boundary of $\L_0$ is greater in Figure \ref{belotti_instance} than in Figure \ref{boland_instance}. \item The relative gap between connected subsets of the Pareto set is greater in Figure \ref{belotti_instance} than in Figure \ref{boland_instance}. \item The overall number of solutions present in the Pareto set is greater in Figure \ref{boland_instance} than in Figure \ref{belotti_instance}. \end{enumerate} We found that the above differences were typical for these instance families.
+This provides some insight into the differences in performance seen for these two instances families through the rest of this section.
+Note, in particular, the difference in duality gaps seen in Experiments 1, 3, and 5 as well as the difference in number of nodes processed when utilizing $\OS$ gap splitting in Experiment 4.

-Due to positive results we obtained when solving the instances from \citep{belotti2012biobjective,boland2015acriterion}, we felt the need to create a more difficult test set.
-Hence, we also tested on biobjective variants of some instances from MIPLIB 2010 \citep{koch2011miplib} --- we chose only those instances that were marked easy, are mixed-integer and were relatively small in size (up to approximately 200 integer variables).
-For each instance, we generated six secondary objective functions using a mix of randomized and deterministic procedures (details given in \textsection\ref{sec:MIPLIB}) with the aim of creating some conflict in the two objectives.
-We discarded instances for which: (i) the Pareto set was a singleton, or (ii) the second objective was unbounded, or (iii) the MILP associated with either $f_1$ or $f_2$ took over 12 hours to solve.
-We set a maximum solution time of 12 hours for all instances.
+Our final set of experiments are described in \textsection\ref{sec:MIPLIB}, where we opted to generate a more difficult test set.
+For this purpose, we created biobjective variants of instances from MIPLIB 2017 \citep{miplib2017pre} that were feasible, mixed-integer, marked easy, and contained at most 1000 decision variables.
+For each such instance, we generated two secondary objective functions and discarded instances for which: (i) the Pareto set was a singleton, or (ii) the second objective was unbounded, or (iii) the MILP associated with either $f_1$ or $f_2$ took over 8 hours to solve.

+The computational tests with our BB had a maximum solution time of 8 hours.
+For each instance, we recorded the computation time in seconds, the number of nodes explored in our BB tree, and the \% duality gap computed after the root node was processed or at termination, as applicable.
+We report average values of these numbers for the \instance{Belotti*} instances, which we recall are 30 of each type, since the performance of these instances was mostly similar, and individual numbers for the other instances.

 We began our tests by turning off all nonessential features of our BB procedure, and then sequentially turning on various features to test their impact on the overall procedure.
 If a particular feature of our BB procedure was deemed effective in reducing the overall effort required to solve instances of BOMILP, this feature was left on for the remainder of the tests, otherwise it was turned back off.